zydneyambat/pim-community-dev/UPGRADE-1.6.md

 We provide doctrine migration to handle this change in your existing data.

-TODO: Add links to the docs.akeneo.com regarding this format update.
+In case you have custom export products using the native processor, you may need to update this migration script to update your job instances.

-### I wrote a custom Mass Edit Action
+### Updates for projects adding custom Mass Edit Action

 The Mass Edit Action are based on Connector classes, the updates of the previous section must be applied before to start this section.

-#### update the mass edit actions declaration
+#### Update the mass edit actions services

 In 1.5 and before mass edit actions could be declared like this:
 ```